antmicro/rdfm/documentation/source/rdfm_linux_device_client.md

 rdfm-mgmt devices shell <device-identifier>
 ```

+The shell to spawn can be selected via the [ShellPath](#shellpath-string) configuration key.
+If not set, the path to shell will be read from the `$SHELL` environment variable.
+Finally, if neither yields an available path, a list of default shell paths such as `/usr/bin/bash` or `/usr/bin/sh` will be checked.

 By default, a maximum of 5 concurrent shell sessions can be opened.
 This limit can be configured via the [ShellConcurrentMaxCount](#shellconcurrentmaxcount-int) configuration key.
 Further shell session requests will be rejected by the client.